 All contact with 211 whether by email or online query is confidential.
 No names or other personal information is collected.

-14. How will 211 help those in communities with few services?
+14. How will 211 Saskatchewan help those in communities with few services?

 Given the rural nature of much of Saskatchewan, locating services so that they are accessible to everyone is often a challenge.
-If 211 does not have information within a citizens community, 211 will help find those services closest to where they live.
+If 211 SK does not have information within a citizen’s community, 211 will help find those services closest to where they live.

-Also, 211 collects important information on needs that are not being met either because services are not available or because demands are greater than can be met by existing service.
-211 provides vital information to planners who are then able to use it to better understand where the needs are and how service delivery can be improved to meet those needs.
+In addition, 211 SK tracks needs that are not being met either because services are not available or accessible for a variety of reasons, or because demands are greater than can be met by existing services.
+211 SK can provide vital information to planners who are then able to use it to better understand where the needs are and how service delivery can be improved or developed to meet those needs.

-To learn more about 211 Saskatchewan visit the website www.sk.211.ca or email firstname.lastname@example.org.
+To learn more about 211 Saskatchewan visit the website or email us.